mithril-security/blindai/README.md

 - We do not cover training and federated learning yet, but if this feature interests you do not hesitate to show your interest through the [roadmap](https://github.com/mithril-security/blindai/projects/1) or [Discord](https://discord.gg/rWHcHeCBWk) channel.
 - The examples we provide are simple, and do not take into account complex mechanisms such as secure storage of confidential data with sealing keys, advanced scheduler for inference requests, or complex key management scenarios.
 If your use case involves more than what we show, do not hesitate to **contact us** for more information.

-## Telemetry

-BlindAI collects anonymous data regarding general usage, this allows us to understand how you are using the project.
-We only collect data regarding the execution mode (Hardware/Software) and the usage metrics.

-This feature can be easily disabled, by settin up the environment variable ```BLINDAI_DISABLE_TELEMETRY``` to 1.

-You can find more information about the telemetry in our [**documentation**](https://docs.mithrilsecurity.io/telemetry/).

 ## Install

 ### A - Server